Are you smarter than a squirrel?

 Behavioural economists understand that you can help people align their short-term behaviour with their long-term goals by providing them with contextually-relevant little prompts.
 In other words, you remind people of what’s good for them at an appropriate time, and in an appropriate way.
 These little reminders are called ‘nudges’.

 There’s growing support for the idea of using nudges, from helping people improve their health to helping them manage their finances.
-In fact, last year’s Nobel Prize for Economics was awarded to Richard Thaler for his work on behavioural economics – which includes his book, Nudge.
+In fact, the Nobel Prize for Economics was recently awarded to Richard Thaler for his work on behavioural economics – which includes his book, Nudge.

-And that’s where we come in.
-We believe that we can make a genuine difference to people’s lives by helping them align their long-term financial goals – whether a holiday or a house deposit – with their short-term tendency towards being impulsive.
+At Nudge Saver, we believe we can make a genuine difference to people’s lives by helping them align their long-term financial goals – whether a holiday or a house deposit – with their short-term tendency towards being impulsive.
 How, exactly?
-Well, sign up below to be amongst the first to find out!